ouspg/libfuzzerfication/doc/mikkoyli-libfuzzerfication-updates-2016-07-04.md

 ---
 # Under development
 * libflac stub is currently under development
-* Make fuzzing in container to run as non-root user
+* Make fuzzing in container to run as non root user.
 * Pauli (@WhiteEyeDoll) is currently working to get fuzzing running in Google cloud
 ---